azhuge233/IndiegameBundlesNotifier/README.md

 > EpicBundle has not been updated for a while, so I made this as an alternative.

-A CLI tool fetches free games info from IndiegameBundles, sends notification through Telegram, Bark, Email, QQ, PushPlus, DingTalk, PushDeer and Discord.
+A CLI tool fetches free games info from IndiegameBundles, sends notification through Telegram, Bark, Email, QQ, PushPlus, DingTalk, PushDeer, Discord and MeoW.

 Demo Telegram Channel [@azhuge233_FreeGames](https://t.me/azhuge233_FreeGames)